R2D2VaderBeef/FanControl.Acer-PO3-640/README.md

 > [!WARNING]
 > This plugin uses the extremely powerful and potentially exploitable WinRing0x64 driver, which may be flagged by Windows Defender.
 >
-> Fan Control also uses this driver via [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
-Use both Fan Control and my own plugin at your own risk.
-Also see the Fan Control issue [here](https://github.com/Rem0o/FanControl.Releases/issues/3016).
+> Fan Control used to use this driver via [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor), which has now switched to another driver called PawnIO.
+If I have a chance, I'll try to switch this plugin over - otherwise, use it at your own risk
 >
 > Acer's own PredatorSense also has this driver in its program files, but I don't know if it actually uses it.
 >